Large collaborations

 CUBES

-The Cassegrain U-Band Efficient Spectrograph (CUBES) is a new near-UV low- (R ~ 6 000) and medium-resolution (R ∼ 20 000) spectrograph being built for the 8-m VLT and expected to be installed in 2027.
-I am the Polish national co-PI in the consortium (which counts also with partners in Italy, Brazil, Germany, and the UK).
+The Cassegrain U-Band Efficient Spectrograph (CUBES) is a new near-UV low- (R ~ 6 000) and medium-resolution (R ∼ 20 000) spectrograph being built for the 8-m VLT and expected to be installed in 2029.
+I am the Polish national co-PI in the consortium (which counts also with partners in Italy, Brazil, Germany, the UK, and Slovenia).

 WST

-The Wide-field Spectroscopic Telescope (WST) will be a 10-m class facility for multi-object spectroscopy.
-It will have a large field-of-view (5 deg2) and high multiplex (>20 000), with both medium and high resolution modes and a large integral field unit.
+The Wide-field Spectroscopic Telescope (WST) will be a 12-m telescope for multi-object spectroscopy.
+It will have a large field-of-view (3.1 deg2) and high multiplex (>30 000), with both medium and high resolution modes and a large integral field unit.
 I am part of the steering committee and co-leader of the Galactic science working group.

 Gaia